 And don’t forget the gravy!
 For gravy like liquid gold, think about roasting a small turkey a few days before Thanksgiving, saving the meat from the carcass for after-holiday sandwiches, pot pies and casseroles, and using the bones to make Mike Sheerin’s favorite gravy.
 Enhanced with onion, garlic, white wine, thyme, and loads of mushrooms, this gravy is truly the crowning glory worthy of topping your marvelous mashed.

-· Bones from the carcass of one small 10 to 12 pound turkey, or, bones from the carcass of two large roasting hens
+- Meaty bones from the carcass of one 10 to 12 pound turkey, or, bones from the carcass of two large roasting hens

-7. Add the wine deglazing liquid you reserved.
+- Add the wine deglazing liquid you reserved.
 Simmer for five more minutes.
 Pour all through a strainer.
-Discard mushroom and thyme solids.
+Discard solids (mushrooms and thyme).
 Return liquid to sauté pan over medium heat.
 Whisk in small amount of Wondra flour to thicken to desired consistency.
 Salt and pepper to taste.
 Serve over mashed potatoes.